a-maier/cres/Readme.md

     cres -a JETALGO -R JETR --jetpt JETPT --max-cell-size R -o OUT.HEPMC2 IN.HEPMC2

-This takes a file `IN.HEPMC2` in hepmc2 format with mixed-weight events and produces a file `OUT.HEPMC2` where all event weights are positive.
+This takes a file `IN.HEPMC2` (or several files) in hepmc2 or Les Houches Event format with mixed-weight events and produces a file `OUT.HEPMC2` with a smaller contribution from negative weights.
 The input file can be compressed with bzip2, gzip, zstd, or lz4.

 We recommend to set the jet algorithm `JETALGO`, jet radius `JETR`, and minimum jet transverse momentum `JETPT` to the same values that